tornikeo/optical_nand/README.md

 # Code

 Main simulation script is `NAND_Full_Simulation_SC.m`.
 The file is supposed to be run top-to-bottom, in MatLab.
 This code simulates the entire structure.
 The NOT gate (left) and the AND gate (right).
 Simulation is CPU-only and thus slow.
+Alternatively a python script `NAND_Full_Simulation_SC.py` replicates some of the results of `NAND_Full_Simulation_SC.m`.
+See required python packages in `requirements.txt`

 ![alt text](assets/structure.png)